 IDPoor’s reliance on local knowledge for targeting is another key success factor.
 The IDPoor mechanism has been designed to ensure a high level of involvement of village representatives to build local capacity and enhance sustainability.
 The participation by and consultation with villagers themselves increases transparency and accuracy of the results, which improves the acceptability to the community.

+However, certain challenges still remain: Vulnerable groups, such as persons with disabilities, women and ethnic minorities are not yet receiving adequate attention by the procedure.
+Concept and strategy development or monitoring capacities are not yet fully developed, which leads to MOP not being able to meet the constantly growing demands.
+The communication to users is still weak.
+The lack of coordination and communication between users’ programmes and IDPoor leads to some users re-editing the data, or the full extent of what IDPoor data is available not being well understood.
+The follow-up programme will therefore continue to strengthen the capacities of MOP in this regard, to sustainably achieve the nationwide coverage and availability of accurate and up-to-date data on poor households.

 5. Description of the BMZ contract value